 It is priced for those that are looking to get started in spinning.
-The DVD’s it comes with, when I checked, cost about $60 on Amazon which is a good deal.
+The DVD’s it comes with are a good extra.

-You get a no frills bike for the price form a company with years of experience in building bikes for gyms and homes – so they do know what they are doing.
+You get a no frills bike for the price from a company with years of experience in building bikes for gyms and homes – so they do know what they are doing.

-When I checked the price it qualified for free shipping and Prime at Amazon.
+When I checked the price it can qualified for free shipping at Amazon.